contact@consultdmw.com

 You may use logical AND within a single Criteria expression.
 For example, you input this criterion against Person to filter for all people whose names begin with A as well as ending with N:

-Like "A*" And Like "*N"
+Like "A*" AND Like "*N"

-In this example Access doesn’t distinguish between upper and lower case.
-So Like "A*" And Like "*N" filters in exactly the same way as Like "a*" And Like "*n".
+In this example Access doesn't distinguish between upper and lower case.
+So Like "A*" AND Like "*N" filters in exactly the same way as Like "a*" AND Like "*n".

 Applying Logical OR to Filters